-- The capital markets sector plays an instrumental role in promoting sustainable and responsible - 226 investment practices, contributing to environmental protection, respecting human rights, and meeting - 227 the expectations of sustainability-conscious investors.
-Organizations in the sector can have impacts - 228 on sustainable development through two primary levers: investment decisions and stewardship - 229 activities.
-Investment decisions encompass pricing capital, structuring investments, asset allocation, - and divestment.
-Broader stewardship activities involve investee and public policy engagement. - While incorporating sustainability in investing may be considered through the lens of risks and - 232 opportunities, organizations may extend their focus beyond profits towards their impacts and those of - their investees on sustainable development.
-This shift in focus is driven by recognizing system-level - 234 risks, such as climate change, which endanger common assets like the environment on which long- - term investor returns depend.
+- The capital markets sector plays an instrumental role in promoting sustainable and responsible - 226 investment practices, contributing to environmental protection, respecting human rights, and meeting - 227 the expectations of relevant stakeholders.
+Organizations in the sector can have impacts on - 228 sustainable development through two primary levers: investment decisions and stewardship activities. - 229 Investment decisions encompass pricing capital, structuring investments, asset allocation, and - 230 divestment.
+Broader stewardship activities involve investee and public policy engagement. - While incorporating sustainability in investing may be considered through the lens of risks and - 232 opportunities, organizations may extend their focus beyond profits towards their impacts and those of - 233 their investees on sustainable development.
+This shift in focus is driven by recognizing system-level - 234 risks, such as climate change, which endanger common assets like the environment on which long- - 235 term investor returns depend.
 Defining sustainability objectives and commitments, as well as - 236 incorporating sustainability considerations into investment policies and practices, is increasingly - common in the sector.
 Incorporating sustainability can also lead to the creation of innovative financial - 238 instruments that support sustainable development and mitigate negative impacts.
 Examples include - green bonds, sustainability-linked bonds, and blended finance structures.
 Functioning as stewards of